mathieu-Glt/ApiMapLeaflet/README.md

-# ApiMapLeaflet
+# 🚀 ApiMapLeaflet 🚀
-I created an application which uses the google api to generate a map to help users to find services or address around its location.
+I created an application that help users to find services on the map around their location.

 ## Fonctionnality
 Using a search bar you can enter an address or a service near you, the map will return the search result using a marker on the locality.

 ## Technical part
-This apllication use GOOGLE API.
+This apllication use the library JavaScript Leaflet.
 I used the following technologies :

 - Javascript
 - HTML